tob-asco/seeds/Tags.md

    - :cool: for the ones that have the pain
    - :abacus: digital Kieser

+## `NEER - Engineering`
+1. new electronic components
+2. minimal circuitry
+   - :cool: elegant solutions
+3. tools
+   - :abacus: new / adapted tool designs

+## GOV - Governmental
+1. `new law`
+   - :cool: a glimpse into society's urges
+   - :cool: inspiration for law makers (showing Us that Our opinion is important)
+   - :abacus: any type of progress needs legislative adaption
+   - :abacus: expressing dissatisfaction
+2. `adapting law`
+   - :cool: ridiculously outdated paragraphs
+   - :cool: a glimpse into society's development
+   - :abacus: as for `new law`
+3. `reducing law`
+   - :cool: towards a less regulated society with increased trust in people
+   - :cool: *Anarchy!*
+   - :abacus: laws that are unneccessary
+   - :abacus: laws that protect "bad" people
+4. `for country: {all countries}` (195 countries on Earth)
+   - :cool: same reason why we watch national news
+   - :cool: feeling like direct democracy
+   - :abacus: momentary crisis solution
+   - :abacus: suggestions for new period of governance
+5. `for city: {all cities}` (approx. 10 000 cities on Earth)
+   - :cool: space for you and your "neighbours" to discuss on an international platform
+   - :cool: interesting to see the local problems, you might literally be able to walk there
+   - :abacus: soooo much (e.g. U5 station names)

 ## `GAD - Gadgets` or `UOT - Things`
 1. `w/o electro`